-Walsall Council officers are working to clamp down on the problem of dog fouling in the borough and are reminding dog owners that a person may be issued with a £50 fixed penalty fine, if they do not clean up or alternatively may be prosecuted through the Magistrates' Court, where the maximum fine is £1,000.
+Walsall Council officers are working to clamp down on the problem of dog fouling in the borough.
+We are reminding dog owners that a person may be issued with a £50 fixed penalty fine, if they do not clean up.
+Alternatively, they may be prosecuted through the Magistrates' Court, where the maximum fine is £1,000.

 Dog waste bags are easily carried and readily available from most pet stores and vets.
 Plastic carrier bags also have the added advantage of being re-used for the same purpose.
 Dog waste wrapped in this way can be disposed of in any ordinary litter bin or taken home and placed with normal household waste.

-The campaign, now in its tenth year, promotes responsible dog ownership and the message that it is every dog owner’s duty to clean up after their dog.
+The campaign promotes responsible dog ownership and the message that it is every dog owner’s duty to clean up after their dog.

 Walsall Council is responsible for receiving and kennelling all stray dogs found within the borough.